Mount Tempü: Climbing route

-The peak can be access from the same route to Dzüko Valley that is from the foothills of Viswema.
+The peak can be access from the same route to Dzükou Valley that is from the foothills of Viswema.
 Here one can hike or take a ride to the rest house above Teyozwü Hill.
 From here one has to climb forty minutes to the top of the mountain (Khiyoke).
-Here the path on the left leads to Mount Tempü whereas on the right leads to Dzüko Valley.
+Here the path on the left leads to Mount Tempü whereas on the right leads to Dzükou Valley.
 Mount Tempü is about two hours climb from Khiyoke.